mikelward/root/README.md

 `root` lets you run commands as the root user.

-It is designed as a simpler version of `sudo` that doesn't require any configuration and doesn't mess with your environment variables.
+It is designed as a simpler version of `sudo` that doesn't require complex configuration and doesn't mess with your environment variables.

 Installation
 ------------